anderslanglands/ustr/README.md

 # UString
 Fast, FFI-friendly string interning.
 A `UString` is a lightweight handle representing an entry in a global string cache, allowing for:
-* Extremely fast string comparisons - it's just a pointer comparison.
+* Extremely fast string assignment and comparisons
-* Amortized storage -  only one copy of the string is held in memory, and getting access to it is just a pointer indirection.
+* Amortized storage.
+Only one copy of the string is held in memory, and getting access to it is just a pointer indirection.
 * Fast hashing - the precomputed hash is stored with the string
 * Fast FFI - the string is stored with a terminating null byte so can be passed to C directly without doing the CString dance.

 The downside is no strings are ever freed, so if you're creating lots and lots of strings, you might run out of memory.
-On the other hand, War and Peace is only 3MB, so it's probably fine.
+On the other hand, *War and Peace* is only 3MB, so it's probably fine.

 This crate is based on [OpenImageIO's ustring](https://github.com/OpenImageIO/oiio/blob/master/src/include/OpenImageIO/ustring.h) but it is NOT binary-compatible (yet).
 The underlying hash map implementation is directy ported from OIIO.